intlr/practical-test-pyramid-go/docs/index.md

 something goes bad.
 This is not what one may expect for a production scenario but it allows us to focus on experimenting with unit tests.

-Notice the Arrange, Act, Assert pattern.
+Notice the _Arrange, Act, Assert_ pattern.
 This will be repeated all over the pyramid.

 I cover the types of double in Golang with the [Test Double with Go][test-double-go] repository

 ## Integration tests

-- Test integrations with other parts such as database, filesystems, and network
-- Also run the components we are integrating
-- Different kind of integration tests
+Integration tests ensure integrations with other parts of the system are working.
+Those parts can be databases, filesystems, networks...
+In order to do so, we may need to run those components we are integrating.

-  - Test through the entire stack
-  - Test integrations one by one, doubling the others if needed
+There are two types of integration tests: one where we test through the entire stack, and one we test the integrations one by one, doubling the others if needed.

-- Database integration test
-  1. Start database
-  2. Connect application to database
-  3. Interact with database
-  4. Validate expectations
-- API integration test
-  1. Start application
-  2. Start instance of the API
-  3. Interact with the API
-  4. Validate expectations
-- Integration tests are slower than unit-tests doubling integrations
+Because we test the application with the actual integration and not a double, those tests are slower compared to the unit tests.
+That is why those tests should be less common.

 ### Database integration

+Most of database integration tests consist of the following steps.

+1. Start the database
+2. Connect the application to the database
+3. Interact with the database
+4. Validate the expectations

+Before to get into the implementation of such an integration, let's have a look at the test helper which allows us to create database connections.
+This will be extended later to include fixtures, but for now, we need a way to simply communicate with a datastore.

 ```go
 package dbtesting